 SRI International’s Information and Computing Sciences Division

-Nominated by Secretary James Mattis, United States Department of Defense
+Nominated by former Secretary James Mattis, United States Department of Defense

 Prior to joining SRI in 1998, Mark headed the System Technology Group at National Semiconductor.
 The group focused on system-level design and implementation of the silicon-based systems of the future, including hardware/software co-design, integrated DSP solutions, and reconfigurable computing technology.